 The work performed by the contractor must meet all three of these requirements to be considered a capital improvement.
 This certificate may not be issued unless the work qualifies as a capital improvement.
+See Tax Bulletin Capital Improvements (TB-ST-104).

 If a contractor performs work that constitutes a capital improvement, the contractor must pay tax on the purchase of building materials or other tangible personal property, but is not required to collect tax from the customer for the capital improvement.
+No credit or refund is allowed for the tax paid on the cost of materials by the contractor.
+See Tax Bulletin Contractors - Sales Tax Credits (TB-ST-130).